kristopolous/tools/README.md

  * waitfor: A blocking thing of the above (see description in the c file)
  * wpa: A script that maintains wpa_supplicant sanely (used with reassoc)
  * youtube-dl: From http://rg3.github.com/youtube-dl/download.html

+## Install

+There's an installer that will put these into your `$HOME/bin` directory If you trust me just run

+    $ ./installer

+And then add `$HOME/bin` to your path.